 Spain champion free-flowing football, with every piece of their side fitting together seamlessly.
 The awkward fit will be Costa, whose profile alone makes him difficult to drop.

-But Hierro probably won’t hesitate if things start looking awkward in the opening match against Portugal.
-Look for the interim Spain coach to either introduce Asensio as a false nine – as Lopetegui did against Italy in the qualifiers – or roll with Aspas or Rodrigo.
-The latter in particular can throw his body around well but also drop in to do defensive work if needed.
+But new boss Fernando Hierro won’t hesitate if things start looking awkward in the opening match against Portugal.
+Look for the interim Spain coach to either introduce Marco Asensio as a false nine – as Julen Lopetegui did against Italy in the qualifiers – or roll with Iago Aspas or Rodrigo.
+Failing to drop Costa arguably cost Spain in 2014, and they won’t make the same mistake again.